 Bouncing Medicine Balls

 There are several moves you can do with a medicine ball that bounces.
 Many of these movements are practiced by athletes to increase core and functional strength.
-Bouncing a ball off of a wall and catching it, shooting/passing/dribbling a medicine ball like a basketball, medicine ball slams to catch and several buddy exercises like bouncing a medicine ball to each other from an over or underhand toss utilize bouncing medicine balls.
-Standard, non-dynamic moves can be performed with these balls as well, as they usually have a textured, rubber exterior that is easy to grip.
-These balls generally come in lighter weights, as bouncing around a heavy medicine ball could be dangerous to the unpracticed hand.
+Bouncing a ball off of a wall and catching it (wall ball), shooting/passing/dribbling a medicine ball like a basketball, medicine ball slams to catch and several buddy exercises like bouncing a medicine ball to each other from an over or underhand toss utilize bouncing medicine balls.
+Standard, non-dynamic moves can be performed with these balls as well, as they usually have a rubber, textured finish that is easy to grip.
+These balls generally come in lighter weights, as bouncing around a heavy weight medicine ball could be dangerous to the unpracticed hand.

 Medicine Balls With Handles